matanryngler/legit/README.md

     ```shell
     curl -X GET http://localhost:5001/list-realms

+3. To enforce a new password on all realms:

+    ```shell
+    curl -X PUT -H "Content-Type: application/json" -d '{"password_policy": "length(12) and specialChars(2)"}' http://localhost:5001/enforce-policy

 ## Future Improvements
 While the current project accomplishes the primary goal, there are several potential areas for improvement: